mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -cc "/fork current"
 -->

-Technically, this copies a old session from the target history file to the tail of it, so we can resume the session.
+Technically, this copies an old session from the target history file to the tail of it, so we can resume the session.

 <!--
 In chat mode, simple run `!sub` or the equivalent command `!fork current`.